kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/21 - Maghaven V (9-7-25) 1.md

 		- Many of the nobles aren't a fan of her, she talks above her station, holds herself above the others.
 Says they are nobility for a reason, pure blood, gives them the right to be in charge, they don't like a civilian ruling over them.
 Concerned she's co-opting the rebellion into something else.
 		- He asked why we were here, I introduced us as Lady Drakesbane's entourage.
 		- Told us about Maghaven's history, used to be more about arcane arts, but they've been sidelined.
-		- I suggested we talk more over dinner,
+		- I suggested we talk more over dinner, he seemed excited.
+Doesn't think it would be wise to meet at his abode, wants to meet at the clocktower at 7pm.